RIOT-OS/RIOT/tests/pkg_semtech-loramac/README.md

 ```

 ### Other shell commands

+* Save the device LoRaWAN configuration (EUIs and keys) in EEPROM (if provided
+  by the microcontroller):

+      > loramac save

+  On the next device reboot, these parameters will be automatically re-read
+  from the EEPROM non-volatile storage and thus you can join directly the
+  network without entering them again from the command line.

+* Remove previously stored LoRaWAN configuration:

+      > loramac erase

 * Switch the default datarate index (from 0 to 16).
 5 is for SF7, BW125:
 ```
     > loramac set dr 5